luu-jennifer/luu-jennifer/README.md

 # ✨My name is [Jen Luu](https://jenCodes.com) & I am a Web Developer 👩🏻‍💻

 ### currently working on:
+- a finance app using React and SQL
 - a trading app in Python recieving JSON data
-- a finance app using React and SQL
-- a React app for windsport addicts with wind data and weather api
+- a React app for windsport addicts with wind data and weather api (also could be used for climbers and skiiers)

 ## Let's connect & collaborate